Sonia-96/Coursera-Data_Structures_and_Algorithms/README.md

 -

 **Suffix Trees**
   1. Construct a Trie from a Collection of Patterns
   2. Implement TrieMatching
   3. Extend TrieMatching
   4. Construct the Suffix Tree of a String
   5. Advanced Problem: Find the Shortest Non-Shared Substring of Two Strings

 **Burrows–Wheeler Transform and Suffix Arrays**
   1. Construct the Burrows–Wheeler Transform of a String
   2. Reconstruct a String from its Burrows–Wheeler Transform
   3. Implement BetterBWMatching
   4. Construct the Suffix Array of a String

 **Algorithmic Challenges**
   1. Find All Occurrences of a Pattern in a String
   2. Construct the Suffix Array of a Long String
   3. Pattern Matching with the Suffix Array
   4. Advanced Problem: Construct the Suffix Tree from the Suffix Array

 Course 5: Advanced Algorithms and Complexity([Certificate](https://www.coursera.org/account/accomplishments/verify/A78PQPN5KJAB))
 -

+**Flows in Networks**
+  1. Evacuating People
+  2. Assigning Airline Crews to Flights
+  3. Advanced Problem: Stock Charts

+**Linear Programming**
+  1. Infer Energy Values of Ingredients
+  2. Optimal Diet Problem
+  3. Advanced Problem: Online Advertisement Allocation

+**NP-completeness**
+  1. Assign Frequencies to the Cells of a GSM Network
+  2. Cleaning the Apartment
+  3. Advanced Problem: Advertisement Budget Allocation

+**Coping with NP-completeness**
+  1. Integrated Circuit Design
+  2. Plan a Fun Party
+  3. School Bus
+  4. Advanced Problem: Reschedule the Exams